Grade Level: 10-12

 Credit earned in AP Computer Science A will satisfy 1 year of Math credit requirements.

 Description: Computer Science teaches students to design, implement, and analyze solutions to problems that arise in everyday life - with computers!
-Students will learn the Java language (the most used computer language in the world) and apply it to write, run, test, and debug solutions in the world.
+Students will learn the Java language (the most widely used programming language in the world) and apply it to write, run, test, and debug solutions.
 This course is recommended for accelerated mathematics students and any student entering a math, business, or science-related field.

 Major Topics or Themes: (additional topics may be covered)